Humanism: In psychology and counseling

-Humanism in Latin America is hard to detect, mainly because of the dominance of Catholicism and Protestantism.
-European positivism had influenced the thought of scholars and political leaders in Latin America during the 19th century but its influences wavered in the next century.
-Since 2017, the number of Latin America's humanist organizations registered in the International Humanist Association has increased.

-Europe

-In Europe, various currents of 19th century thought, such as freethinkers, ethicists, atheists and rationalists have merged to form the contemporary humanist movement.
-Various national organizations founded the European Humanist Federation (EHF) in 1991, affirming their support for secularism.
-All humanistic organizations promote a naturalistic worldview, scientific approach, individualism, and solidarity but they vary in terms of their practice.
-One view is that they should focus on meeting the needs of non-religious peoples and their members; the other is pursuing activism to bring about social change.
-These two main patterns in European humanism that coexist within humanist organizations often collude with each other.

 Demographics

 Demographic data about humanists is sparse.
 Scholar Yasmin Trejo examined the results of Pew Research Center's 2014 Religious Landscape Study.
-Trejo did not use self-identification to measure humanists but combined the answers of two questions: "Do you believe in God or a universal spirit?" (she chose those answered 'no') and "when it comes to questions of right or wrong, which of the following do you look to most for guidance?" (picking answers 'scientific information' and 'philosophy and reason').
+Trejo did not use self-identification to measure humanists but combined the answers of two questions: "Do you believe in God or a universal spirit?" (she chose those who answered 'no') and "when it comes to questions of right or wrong, which of the following do you look to most for guidance?" (picking answers 'scientific information' and 'philosophy and reason').
 According to Trejo, most humanists identify as atheist or agnostic (37% and 18%), 29% as "nothing in particular", while 16% of humanists identify as religious.
 She also found most humanists (80%) were raised in a religious background.
 Sixty percent of humanists are married to non-religious spouses, while one quarter are married to a Christian.
 There is a gender divide among humanists: 67 percent are male.
-Trejo says this can be explained by the fact that more males self-identify as atheist, while women have stronger connections to religion because of socialization, community influence, and stereotypes- some women, especially catholic Latinas, are expected to be religious and many of them abide by their community expectations.
+Trejo says this can be explained by the fact that more males self-identify as atheist, while women have stronger connections to religion because of socialization, community influence, and stereotypes; some women, especially Catholic Latinas, are expected to be religious and many of them abide by their community expectations.
 Other findings note the high level of education of most humanists, indicating a higher socioeconomic status.
 The population of humanists is overwhelming non-Hispanic white; according to Trejo, this is because minority groups are usually very religious.